 It’s my turn to cuddle and rock.

-It’s my turn for first steps, first words, and first days of school.
+It’s my turn for the first steps, first words, and first days of school.

 It’s my turn to earn my laugh lines and gray hairs.

-This story was submitted to Love What Matters by Kelcey of Okie Sunshine and originally appeared on her blog here.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+This story was submitted to Love What Matters by Kelcey from Okie Sunshine.
+Submit your own story here.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 ‘I expected him to tell me, ‘Yeah, I’ve noticed.
 You’ve got to do something about that anxiety.’
 He didn’t though.’: Mom grateful for husband’s love when sharing insecurities

 ‘Do I send my child to their brick and mortar campus and worry about their physical health EVERY SINGLE DAY?’: Mom shares frustrations for fall school re-openings

 ‘Some day, I will look back in my camera roll, and remember the fullness they have brought.’: Mom shares sweet ode to kids amid chaotic days of parenting